The offence of driving without a licence does carry 3-6 penalty points depending on the nature of the offence.

-If you drive while disqualified you run the serious risk of imprisonment because by driving whilst your licence has been disqualified by the court, you are deemed as having ignored an order of the court.
+This is because, by driving while you have been disqualified by the court, you are deemed as having ignored an order of the court.

-Driving without a licence is however a lesser offence and you can commit it in several different ways, some of which are endorsable with 3 penalty points while some versions of the offence carry no points.
+You can commit it in several different ways.
+Some are endorsable with 3 penalty points while some versions of the offence carry no points.
 Often referred to as “driving otherwise than in accordance with a licence“.

 A good example of this would be a person driving a manual car having only ever passed an automatic car driving test.
-This would car 3 penalty points.
+This would carry 3 penalty points.

 In order to have your licence returned you just need to surrender it to the DVLA so your outstanding penalty points can be added.